duman/dlike/README.md

 * Heart symbols under posts are drawn with SVG, they will look great no matter how zoomed in you are in your screen.
 * Top 10 widget automatically creates list numbers and sorts itself by like amounts.
 * Pretty much everything is done with Wordpress API and all injection attacks are tested for safety. _(If you find some open an [issue](https://github.com/tkduman/dlike/issues) please.)_
+* Normally like button is embedded inside the post content but if theme allows displaying full post content on the front page, like button will also be clickable on the frontpage.
+Otherwise you need to go into the post, as it's supposed to be.

 # Roadmap